Javingka/notas/notes_HFDA.md

 p111
 ###CHAPTER 4.
 Data visualization.

+p120
+Data visualization is all about making the right comparisons.
+To build good visualizations, first identify what are the fundamental comparisons that will address your client’s objectives.
+Take a look at their most important spreadsheets

 Look for Edward Tufte's visualizations

+p139
+###CHAPTER 5.
+Hypothesis testing.
 p146
 In the hypothesis testing chapter.
 The variables can be